SyndicateClu/ThePentaverateFFL/Constitution.md

 ### Penalties

 If a team does not pay their dues by the designated date they are not eligible to participate in the draft.
-It will be up to the commissioners discretion on whether or not to replace them.
+It will be up to the league officers discretion whether or not to replace them.

 <br><br>